 To ensure the Lottery follows global standards, it is engaged in the World Lottery Association Responsible Gaming certification program.
 This is a rigorous four-level program that requires a documented and progressive commitment to responsible gaming.
-In fall of 2020 the Lottery was awarded Level 3 certification, and is now preparing to submit its application for Level 4.
-Level 4 is the highest level of certification and only seven other U.S. lotteries have achieved it.
-Enhanced training for staff and retailers, more research and stricter marketing guidelines are just a few of the program elements the Lottery is implementing as part of its Level 4 application which will be submitted in May of 2022.
+In June of 2022 the Lottery was awarded Level 4 certification, the highest-possible level and an honor shared with only seven other U.S. lotteries.
+Enhanced training for staff and retailers, more research and stricter marketing guidelines are just a few of the program elements the Lottery is implementing as part of its Level 4 commitment.

-Biographies 19
+Biographies 17